 Based on the positive results of the WILLOW study discussed below, in December 2020 we commenced our Phase 3 trial, ASPEN, which will investigate brensocatib in bronchiectasis.
-ASPEN is a global, randomized, double-blind, placebo-controlled Phase 3 study to assess the efficacy, safety, and tolerability of brensocatib in adult patients with bronchiectasis.
-Patients with bronchiectasis due to CF may not be enrolled in the study.
+ASPEN is a global, randomized, double-blind, placebocontrolled Phase 3 study to assess the efficacy, safety, and tolerability of brensocatib in adult patients with bronchiectasis.
+Patients with bronchiectasis due to CF were not enrolled in the study.
 Patients will be randomized to receive brensocatib 10 mg, brensocatib 25 mg, or placebo once daily for 52 weeks.
 The primary endpoint is the rate of pulmonary exacerbations over the 52-week treatment period.
-Secondary endpoints include time to first pulmonary exacerbation, percentage of subjects who remain pulmonary exacerbation-free, change from baseline in post-bronchodilator FEV1, rate of severe pulmonary exacerbations, change from baseline in the Bronchiectasis (QOL-B) Respiratory Symptoms Domain Score, and incidence and severity of treatment-emergent adverse events (AEs).
-This study is currently enrolling patients, and is expected to enroll approximately 1,620 patients (540 in each arm) at approximately 480 sites in 40 countries.
-In January 2023, we reported that the blended, blinded rate of pulmonary exacerbations in the ASPEN trial was in line with expectations, ranging from 1.12 to 1.15 events per patient per year in the most recent three months of the study.
-In February 2023, we completed screening of adult patients in the Phase 3 ASPEN trial and anticipate completing enrollment in the first quarter of 2023.
-We anticipate sharing topline data in the second quarter of 2024.
+Secondary endpoints include time to first pulmonary exacerbation, percentage of subjects who remain pulmonary exacerbation-free, change from baseline in post-bronchodilator FEV1, rate of severe pulmonary exacerbations, change from baseline in the Bronchiectasis QOL-B Respiratory Symptoms Domain Score, and incidence and severity of TEAEs.
+This study completed enrollment of adult patients in the first quarter of 2023.
+The study enrolled 1,682 adult patients at approximately 460 sites in 40 countries.
+We anticipate sharing topline data in the latter half of the second quarter of 2024.